 Fundraising is an important part of survival for most non-profit organizations, schools, churches and community organizations.
-Without contributions from local businesses and community members, these groups would not be able to raise money for their unique causes.
-Let’s discuss some fundraising tips to help in organizing a successful fundraising campaign.
+Without contributions from local businesses and community members, these groups would not be able to raise money to support and run their unique causes.
+Let’s discuss some non-profit event strategies and fundraising tips to help in organizing a successful fundraising event or campaign.

 Create a Plan and Establish Goals

-- Create a written project plan that spells out goals and outlines roles and responsibilities.
+- Create a written project plan that spells out goals and outlines roles and responsibilities for the campaign

 - Estimate expenses & establish fundraising goals for your campaign via a fundraising event budget

-- Select fundraising software that includes online registration, donation processing, and detailed reporting functions.
+- Select fundraising software that includes secure online registration, donation processing, and detailed reporting functions

-- Create a list of potential donors including local businesses, colleagues, friends and family.
-If your organization has a Board of Directors, each Board member should also do this.
+- Create a list of potential event participants and donors including local businesses, colleagues, friends and family

-- Ask your constituents to set personal goals to instill motivation with the pledge drive.
+- Ask your constituents to fundraise for your organization, by setting personal goals for the peer-to-peer campaign

 - Recruit participants months in advance giving them ample time to raise funds.
 Provide easy-to-use tools, such as a fundraising website that allows each participant to personalize the fundraiser, and provides an easy way for them to collect donations.